medinardaniel/med-redact-llamafile/README.md

 [Watch the Final Demo Video](https://your-final-demo-video-link.com)

 ## Project Purpose
-The purpose of the Mediacal Note Redaction Service is to provide a system that redacts PHI (Protected Health Information) from given medical notes.
+The purpose of the Medical Note Redaction Service is to provide a system that redacts PHI (Protected Health Information) from given medical notes.
 This ensures that sensitive patient information is not exposed when sharing medical documents.
 The system replaces all PHI information with the word `<REDACTED>`.
+Running the Docker container and the Llamafile locally allows the user to use the system safely, without sending data that contains PHI to a cloud service.

 ## Architecture Diagram
 ![Architecture Diagram](arch-diagram.png)